 Philadelphia, PA - With the most anticipated meal of the year just weeks away, the countdown to turkey time is on.
 The Thanksgiving preparation spotlight can make even the most experienced home cooks feel the pressure to perfect their holiday turkey.

-Family-owned poultry producer Foster Farms is offering tips to help home cooks brine, roast, grill, stuff and carve the perfect bird.
-Foster Farms' Turkey Tips on there webpage – which includes a turkey roasting/grilling timetable, a step-by-step carving tutorial with slideshow and a delicious stuffing recipe from Foster Farms co-founder Verda Foster – will help cooks of all levels prepare a flawless Thanksgiving turkey.
+Family-owned poultry producer Foster Farms is offering tips to help home cooks brine, roast, grill, stuff, and carve the perfect bird.
+Foster Farms' Turkey Tips on their webpage – which includes a turkey roasting/grilling timetable, a step-by-step carving tutorial with slideshow, and a delicious stuffing recipe from Foster Farms co-founder Verda Foster – will help cooks of all levels prepare a flawless Thanksgiving turkey.
 A sampling of tips pulled from the webpage include:

 - Roasted Perfection and Grilling Guidelines: Always use a meat thermometer.
 While boneless or ground turkey is fully cooked when it reaches an internal temperature of 165˚F, bone-in turkey is fully cooked when the meat thermometer reads 180˚F. For specific roasting and grilling times based on turkey weight and whether it's stuffed/unstuffed.
 And remember, at altitudes above 5,000 feet add approximately five to 10 minutes of cooking time per pound.

 - Sumptuous Stuffing: Don't stuff the bird too tightly, as this will make the stuffing heavy and harder to fully cook.
 If you want more of the delicious side dish, bake stuffing covered in an oven-proof dish to an internal temperature of 165⁰F.
 Verda Foster's tried and true stuffing recipe has been a crowd-pleaser for generations